 We understand there may be additional concerns while traveling abroad and that for some students, this may be their first experience out of the United States.
 We do our best to stay abreast of current political issues, cultural practices, and changing conditions.
 While the focus of our trips is primarily about building community within the group and learning new skills, we encourage our students to engage in cultural exchanges and conversations as appropriate.
 We believe that by identifying and returning year after year to course locations, cultivating strong relationships with locals, and training our staff to manage situations well, the benefits of exploring these areas outweigh the risks sometimes associated with international travel.
 We respect the opportunity to continue working with our Mexican neighbors.
 All participants on trips visiting Baja California, Mexico MUST bring a valid U.S. Passport, Driver's License, and enough money to purchase a Mexico Traveler's Visa.

 This coverage is intended to provide some immediate treatment for medical emergencies arising from accidents sustained and sudden illnesses contracted during the course of the travel while participating in University activities.
-Students must continue to maintain their own personal health insurance.
-In the event of a serious or catastrophic accident or sickness, this insurance may not be sufficient to provide full coverage, and students will need other personal health insurance.
+Participants must continue to maintain their own personal health insurance.
+In the event of a serious or catastrophic accident or sickness, this insurance may not be sufficient to provide full coverage, and participants will need other personal health insurance.